Aliees97/SharpStakesAssignment/README.md

 6. Pull to refresh games list

 The mock API will automatically update scores for in-progress games every 30 seconds.

+Used ROO CODE Vscode AI plugin with anthropic key of claude-sonnet-4

 # SharpStakesAssignment